 Blockchain Arbitration – The future is now

 Around two decades back, people thought the use of digital currencies for transaction purposes would be practically impossible, and yet here we are.
 In this fast-moving world, automation seems to take the lead.
+We now have applications (like Coin Cloud, for example) and secure websites that can help with digital currency transactions.
 Blockchain arbitration, with the help of smart contracts, can facilitate the functions of; storing and verification of rules, and automated execution, upon the setting-off of the smart arbitration clause incorporated in the smart contract.
 The block arbitration can be bifurcated into “on-chain” and “off-chain”.
 While “on-chain” involves the use of a smart contract in a classic dispute resolution mechanism, the term “off-chain” means arbitration without the use of excessive automation, except for the purposes of appointing an arbitrator.

 In case of a dispute, the smart contract will notify the jurors, who, after the analysis of the documents of evidence, coded into the smart contract, will pass an award befitting the case.
 In simpler terms, a party can digitise the terms of a contract and lock the funds into a smart contract, and condition the smart contract, in such a way that only if the task at hand is fulfilled, the funds will pass through.
 After this process, the self-executable nature of the smart contract will automatically enforce the award and transfer the prescribed fee to the jurors.
 Though this concept seems to be relatively new, an open-source online dispute resolution protocol named “Kleros” is already at the forefront.
 Kleros uses crowd-sourced jurors to consider the evidence and settle the dispute.

 Examining the issues and challenges in blockchain arbitration